OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-multiple-ranges.md

 ---
 title: Work with multiple ranges simultaneously in Excel add-ins
 description: ''
-ms.date: 12/20/2018
+ms.date: 12/26/2018
 ---

-# Work with multiple ranges simultaneously in Excel add-ins (Preview)
+# Work with multiple ranges simultaneously in Excel add-ins (preview)

 The Excel JavaScript library enables your add-in to perform operations, and set properties, on multiple ranges simultaneously.
 The ranges do not have to be contiguous.
 In addition to making your code simpler, this way of setting a property runs much faster than setting the same property individually for each of the ranges.